SMILELab-FL/FedLegal/README.md

 # FedLegal
-The first real-world FL benchmark for legal NLP
+The first real-world FL benchmark for legal NLP.